 |80 Plus Bronze || ||85% ||88% ||85% |

 |80 Plus Silver || ||87% ||90% ||87% |

 |80 Plus Gold || ||90% ||92% ||89% |

 |80 Plus Platinum || ||92% ||94% ||90% |

 |80 Plus Titanium ||90% ||94% ||96% ||94% |

-When it comes to the power output specs, a high listed wattage output doesn’t necessarily mean better.
-Power supply manufacturers tend to list the power output of their products at the highest voltage possible, but this doesn’t mean that the PSU can provide such voltage consistently nor for an extended period of time.
+When it comes to the power output specs, a "peak output" or "peak power" can be misleading.
+Power supply manufacturers will list the power output of their products at the highest possible limits, but this doesn’t mean that the PSU can provide such voltage consistently nor for an extended period of time.
 The voltage that indicates the consistent and sustained power is the more important one to pay attention to over the peak power.
 Peak power, as already discussed, generally cannot be maintained for extended periods of time.

 As we’ve already discussed, choosing a reputable PSU manufacturer is crucial in ensuring your power supply is of good quality, correct for your rig and isn’t running a risk of destroying your internal components.

 There are a number of reputable manufacturers that make great quality PSUs.
 We’ve compiled a short list of manufacturers that make high quality durable PSUs.